sudomateo/website/content/posts/salary-transparency/index.md

 ## Thoughts on Salary Transparency

-Here are some of my thoughts related to salary tranparency that I've built up over the years, especially after working for a company that [publicly posts its compensation information][2].
+Here are some of my thoughts related to salary transparency that I've built up over the years, especially after working for a company that [publicly posts its compensation information][2].
 I hope these thoughts will speak to you and help you in your journey.